sethvincent/appa-api/docs/related-modules.md

-# Using appa with related modules
+# Using appa-api with related modules